- When did you first become a writer?

 One of my favorite quotes from the book is, “Your prayer life is a reflection of your relationship with God.”

 Think about this; are you prioritizing your time talking with God?
-Do you thank Him for the evidences of Him working in your life…seen or unseen?
+Do you thank Him for the evidence of Him working in your life…seen or unseen?

 My second favorite quote is, “Prayer is about having purposeful and intimate conversations with God.”

 As I mentioned earlier, prayer is personal.
 Over the years, I have seen God answer prayer in not only my own life but the lives of others.
 I want to daily share with my Savior the desires of my heart and seek His will for my life.
-It is my hope that the reader will see how much God loves them and desires to commune with them.
+I hope that the reader will see how much God loves them and desires to commune with them.

 It’s my sincere hope that the readers of this book will be inspired to pray with purpose, persistence, and perseverance as they seek God’s will.
 To take a quote from my book, “Prayer is the conduit by which we can access God’s power.”
 Are you ready to unleash God’s power in your life?